|USACE Main||Waterloo, Iowa 1||Waterloo, Iowa 2||Waterloo, Iowa 3||Reno County, Kansas|

-These photos were taken in Omaha, Nebraska.
+These photos were taken in Omaha, Nebraska at the Roberts Dairy Company.
 I have no information on these images except the captions that are on the back of the 8x10 prints.
 The images are displayed with the captions as they are written on the back of the prints.
 Any additional comments that I may ad will appear in Italics.

 CD1207 – The Roberts Dairy Company General Office Building and milk processing plant.
 (17-20 May 1968)